neo-vai/go-events/README.md

 This service provides a REST API for tracking events.
 It allows you to create accounts, manage API keys, and send events with metadata.
 Events can be queried using various filters.

-## Core Concepts

-The service manages three main entities:

-- **Account** – represents a user or system that owns events and API keys.
-Each account has a unique ID, name, email, login, and a hashed password.
-- **API Key** – a secret token associated with an account.
-API keys can be activated or deactivated and are used for authentication instead of JWT.
-- **Event** – a record of something that happened.
-Each event belongs to an account, has a name, a username, an optional API key ID, and a JSON payload.

 ## Authentication

 The API supports two authentication methods: